jjvanzon/Circular-Language-Spec/spec/introduction.md

 A button object in general is called a *type* of object.

-There are quite a few objects ready and available, that you may use one way or another. __Button__ objects for instance can be used to build a user interface.
+There are quite a few objects all ready and available, that you can use in your program. __Button__ objects for instance are quite common and can be used to build a user interface.
 Another type, __Integer__, represents an integer number.
-Those may be used relatively frequently.
+Those may be used relatively frequently as well.

 Commands
 --------

-Apart from a collection of sub objects, objects can contain *commands*.
+Apart from a collection of sub objects, objects can contain *commands:*

 ![](images/Circle%20Language%20Spec%20Introduction.007.png)